tommcamm/BISF-Project/README.md

-# Business Intelligence final project
+# Business Intelligence Exam project

-Project for the exam of Business Intelligence For Financial Services
+Project for the exam of Business Intelligence For Financial Services about financial data anlysis.
+(All of the documentation is written in Italian)

 ## Considered STOCKS